What Is a Home Equity Agreement?

 Whether you sell your house or reach the end of the sharing agreement term, you must repay the investor or company with a single balloon payment.
 This may not be an issue if you can use the home sale proceeds to repay, but if you reach the end of the agreement term without selling the property, you’ll need a large amount of readily available cash.

 And, if you decide to end the agreement before the end of the term without selling the home, you’ll also have to make a single, large payment.
-This is known as a buyout because you're “buying” the investor out of the agreement.
+This is known as a buyout because you're “buying” the investor out of their stake in your home's value.

 An example of a home equity-sharing agreement